Semmes surfaces and intrinsic Lipschitz graphs in the Heisenberg group: Semmes surfaces have big pieces of intrinsic Lipschitz graphs

 \begin{proposition} [WGL for vertical hyperplanes for Semmes surfaces] Let $S \subset \Hek$ be a Semmes surface.
 Then $S$ satisfies WGL for vertical hyperplanes.
 Moreover, the implicit multiplicative constant in the right-hand side of~\eqref{e:def-wgl-vertical-hyperplanes} can be chosen depending only on $\epsilon$, $k$, and on the upper Ahlfors-regularity and Condition~\textbf{B} constants for $S$. \end{proposition}

-To conclude the proof of Theorem~\ref{main}, we use the fact that a closed Ahlfors-regular set with BVP and satisfying WGL for vertical hyperplanes in $\Hek$ has big pieces of intrinsic Lipschitz graphs.
+To conclude the proof of Theorem~\ref{main}, recall that we also know from Propositions~\ref{prop:lowerAR} and~\ref{BVPProp} that Semmes surfaces are lower Ahlfors-regular, and hence Ahlfors-regular, and have big vertical projections.
+We then use the fact that a closed Ahlfors-regular set with BVP and satisfying WGL for vertical hyperplanes in $\Hek$ has big pieces of intrinsic Lipschitz graphs.
 In $\He^1$, this result is due to the first two authors with Chousionis~\cite[Theorem~3.7]{CFO}.
-The extension of this result to all Heisenberg groups is given in Section~\ref{sect:WGL+BVP-BPiLG-H2k+1}.
+The extension of this result to all Heisenberg groups is given in Section~\ref{sect:WGL+BVP-BPiLG-H2k+1}, see Theorem~\ref{thm:BVP+WGL-BPiLG}.